-And these sad girls I followed off cliffs eventually dropped me cold for any boy with cocaine, no matter the brutalizing they received when the powder ran out.
-And I didn't go in for brutalizing or cocaine.
-But every last one of those coke-crazy girls had a thing for Edie Sedgwick, so I picked up on that druggy tragedy.
-These girls all had Edie books, that black and white striped shirt (below) and shared her and my enthusiasm for getting loaded.
+I'd seen the book in the store as a kid, but I thought she was an androgynous boy in military school watching a Fourth of July fireworks display.
+It scared me, whatever it was.
+All the rough trade gender-bent black-and-white imagery pouring out of NYC in the 70s was charged with leather-studded sleazy danger.
+But the girls I swayed before all had the and other Edie books; they had that black and white striped shirt (below) and shared her and my enthusiasm for getting loaded.
 There was yet no internet so any scrap of information about her had to come through print.
-And there just wasn't anything except used paperback copies of Plimpton's book, if you could find it, which was less a glorification of druggie artsy excess and more a Grey Gardens monument to fallen pilgrim aristocracy.
-As someone from her old pre-decadent circle, Plimpton's book had the same kind of higher ground shock many of us have when watching someone we knew as relatively normal disappear down the druggie rabbit hole... in other words, not the roundhouse kick of advocative justification found in Burroughs, Kerouac and Hunter S. Thompson.
+And there just wasn't anything except used out of print paperback copies of Plimpton's book, if you could find it, which was less a glorification of druggie artsy excess and more a Grey Gardens monument to fallen pilgrim aristocracy.
+As someone from her old pre-decadent circle, Plimpton's book had the same kind of higher ground shock many of us feel when watching someone we knew as relatively normal disappear down the druggie rabbit hole... in other words, not the roundhouse kick of advocative justification found in Burroughs, Kerouac and Hunter S. Thompson.

-Alas, only one semi-mainstream movie exists starring Edie, a botched mess to run alongside the book with the same name, a dreary, ennui-soaked mix of old bedraggled footage from some 1967 unfinished black and white film without any synced sound, coupled to a foggy color framing of a dumb long-haired cut hick named Butch (Wesley Hayes) taking a job as Edie's keeper (at this point she's perma-zonked and babbling while living in an Arabian tent in the bottom of an empty swimming pool).
+Alas, only one semi-mainstream movie exists starring Edie, a botched mess to run alongside the book with the same name, a dreary, ennui-soaked mix of old bedraggled footage from some 1967 unfinished black-and-white film without any synced sound, coupled to a foggy color framing of a dumb long-haired muscle boy hick named Butch (Wesley Hayes) taking a job as Edie's keeper (at this point she's perma-zonked and babbling while living in an Arabian tent in the bottom of an empty swimming pool).
 And it's Butch's dopey narration of genuinely intelligent observances that try to structure the film.

 Case you can't tell, that Butch gets my goat.
-A fine, sophisticated, pathologically narcissistic, pilgrim stock royalty, speed freak burnout ex-model like Edie is too good for him.
-Of course that's my opinion, for we straight sophistos loathe these cornfed hunks with their dopey lack of depth and stripper shorts.
-Butch's burly hunk status --though he's pale as the moon--is clearly a signifier that this film, for all its female toplessness, is skewed for an older gay male audience.
-The cut rentboy rube from the sticks--as naive and dopey as traffic will allow--is a gay staple, a favorite recurring subject the way, say, a blonde girl whose hot and an ace car mechanic is "ours."
-Butch-types traipsing around in their towels after a long day indulging in Fire Island volleyball or soaking up the sun; It's a very reciprocal relationship, even if you're straight, as my old-roommate can tell you.
-Said filmmaker (or designer) shoots sly glances while hunched over their brunch table Hamptons Weekly and you get a free place to crash, right on the beach, not to mention free... everything.
-I hope that's why we're subjected to Wesley Hayes' super pale naked chest and dopey voice as he walks around in tight shorts and a dazed hick expression, so charismatically challenged from a straight perspective he makes you wonder why Joe Dellesandro wasn't playing the part.
-Was he so unreliable by then?
-Or could he just not, by then, play a rube, having shot too much, in both senses of the word?
+A fine, sophisticated, pathologically narcissistic pilgrim stock speed freak burnout ex-model like Edie is too good for him.
+Of course that's my opinion, for we straight sophistos loathe these cornfed trade hunks with their dopey lack of depth and stripper shorts.
+Butch's burly status --though he's pale as the moon--is clearly a signifier that this film, for all its female toplessness, is skewed for an older gay male audience.
+The cut rentboy rube from the sticks--as naive and dopey as traffic will allow--is a gay staple, a favorite recurring subject the way, say, a blonde girl leaning on a Corvette is "ours."
+Butch-types can get free room and board just by just traipsing around in their towels after a long day indulging in Fire Island volleyball or soaking up the sun while the old rich queens sit on the veranda drinking mojitos, glancing over and sighing wistfully.
+I hope that's why we're subjected to Wesley Hayes' super pale naked chest and dopey voice as he walks around in tight shorts, his dazed hick expression so charismatically challenged from a straight perspective he makes you wonder why Joe Dellesandro wasn't playing the part.
+Was Joe so unreliable by then?
+Or was he way past being able to play a rube, having shot too much, in both senses of the word?
 In the words of Marlene Dietrich, "Joe.... where are you, Joe?"

-As an Edieophile (Edie-ott?) by association, and (no matter how trunkenshtoned I got) relentless in my gallantry when it came to protecting incapacitated hotties from leering gropers, watching Butch take charge of Little Miss Can't Be Right in these color pool scenes makes me feel like I was leaving my Rolls with Jethro Bodine for the summer.
-No offense against Wesley Hayes, the actor who played Butch - I'm sure he's smarter than his character and that's part of the problem - if he was a lot smarter he could have brought some crafty Jeeter Lester savvy, like robbing Edie on the side, just as she robbed Paul America in the earlier footage.
+As an Edieophile (Edie-ott?) by association, and (no matter how trunkenshtoned I got) relentless in my gallantry when it came to protecting incapacitated hotties from leering ("rapey" - a great word I wish we had in the 80s-90s) gropers, watching Butch take charge of Little Miss Can't Be Right in these color pool scenes makes me feel like I was leaving my Rolls in a Tobacco Road ditch for the summer.
+No offense against Wesley Hayes, the actor who played Butch - if he was a lot smarter he could have brought some crafty Jeeter Lester savvy, like robbing Edie on the side, just as she robbed Paul America in the earlier footage.
 And if Butch was dumber, then his scenes would feel more natural.
 A good actor would play the hick as trying to come off more sophisticated than he is, instead of vice versa.
 Instead Butch is right in-between...
 The only long hair with any smarts is the previous Edie-wrangler, who steers Butch to the job on his way out of town, smart enough, perhaps, to get out before a certain someone gives him hep C, unless she already has, or worse, he winds up buried in a chimp coffin.